Liatmoss/LearningGoals/WeekThree.md

 #### Tuesday 29th October:
-Goal: Gain a better understanding of HTTP
+Goal: Have a look at Capybara and how to code interaction with buttons and links

+Plan: Do more of the Capybara workout

+Evidence: Completed the Capybara workshop as part of the afternoon challenge and started using the features to write spec tests for the Battle website we are creating

+#### Tuesday 29th October:
+Goal: Be able to explain web concepts such as HTTP, HTML, CSS

-Plan: Look up on what HTTP is and how it works and write notes for future reference
+Plan: Read up on the concepts and write a document explaining what each of them do

 Evidence: